petersonben50/Everglades/code/assembly_processing/assembly_processing.md

 **Final data aggregation**

 I then aggregated all the assembly information in this file: `code/assembly_processing/assembly_info.R`.
-That read out the important data here: `results/assembly_info.csv`.
+That scripts saves out the important data here: `results/assembly_info.csv`.